 Quick Summary of the Best Golf Rangefinders in 2020

 With these five golf rangefinder reviews and our helpful tips, you should know now what you need to look for when buying one of these products.
-We hope that our list was able to provide you with some good ideas, if not your next purchase.
+We hope that our list was able to provide you with some good ideas, for your next purchase and finding the best value at the price point of your choice.
 All that's left now is to buy your best golf rangefinder, and hit the links!